aziascreations/Youtube-Auto-Archiver/readme.md

 if you mess up or leave the config file editable by everyone.<br>
 This might be fixed in the future, but don't count on it as this project is a personal project.

-The code might not be pretty and enjoyable to look at, but it works, is reliable and decently structured, so I'm fine with it.
+The code might also not be pretty and enjoyable to look at, but it works, is reliable and decently structured, so I'm fine with it.

 ## Features